-The preparation of the consolidated financial statements requires Management to make judgments and estimates and assumptions that affect the reported amounts and disclosures made in the consolidated financial statements and accompanying notes.
+The preparation of the condensed consolidated interim financial statements requires Management to make judgments and estimates and assumptions that affect the reported amounts and disclosures made in the condensed consolidated interim financial statements and accompanying notes.
 Estimates are based upon historical experience and on various other assumptions that are reasonable under the circumstances.
 The result of ongoing evaluation of these estimates forms the basis for applying judgment with regards to the carrying values of assets and liabilities and the reported amounts of revenues and expenses.
 Actual results may differ from estimates.
-The Company's significant accounting policies are described in note 2 to the annual consolidated financial statements.
+The Company's significant accounting policies are described in note 2 to the condensed consolidated interim financial statements.